 - Who provides what for Saturday/Sunday breakfasts?

-- Twin Rocks provides: basic ready-to-cook breakfast ingredients (eggs, bacon, pancake mix), paper products (eating utensils, paper plates/cups), coffee grounds, basic condiments (salt/pepper, sugar/creamer, butter/syrup), fruit salad, ice.
+- Twin Rocks provides: basic ready-to-cook breakfast ingredients (eggs, bacon, pancake mix), paper products (eating utensils, paper plates/cups), coffee grounds, basic condiments (salt/pepper, sugar/creamer, butter/syrup), fruit salad, ice, and basic cooking equipment.

 - Your group of friends provides: Any additional breakfast ingredients you desire (jalepenos? potatoes? hot sauces? mushrooms? other veggies? sausage?
 Oysters?), and any additional cooking equipment you desire (gas grill, cooler, upgraded cooking pans, cooking utensils, etc.).